letpires/ATM/README.md

 ## ⚡️ Requirements

-To run this ATM simulator project in Python, you need to have Python 3 installed on your machine.
+To run this ATM simulator project in Python, you need to have **Python 3** installed on your machine.
 Furthermore, the project depends on some specific libraries.
 It is essential to have the `mysql-connector-python` library installed to manage the connection to the MySQL database.
-For calculation and data visualization functionalities, the numpy and matplotlib libraries are equally important.
+For calculation and data visualization functionalities, the **numpy** and **matplotlib** libraries are equally important.
 Make sure you have all of these dependencies installed to ensure the simulator works correctly.

 ## Configuration

 1. Clone the repository;
 2. Install dependencies;
-3. Execute ATM simulator
+3. Execute ATM simulator.

 ## Database access